 Training and Education

-The Grants and Sponsored Programs Office offers several training and education opportunities, regarding research administration, through various venues such as NCURA and SRA webinar broadcasts, proposal writing workshops for Early Stage Investigators and monthly Research Administration Forums (RAF).
+The Grants and Sponsored Programs Office offers several training and education opportunities, regarding research administration, through various venues such as NCURA and SRA webinar broadcasts, proposal writing workshops for Early Stage Investigators.
 One-on-one training is offered upon request for the TRACKS and eRA Commons (eSNAP submission) systems.

 Grants and Sponsored Program staff members offer assistance with and advice on obtaining funding, complying with eligibility requirements and application procedures, and other pre-award and post-award administrative matters.